35 Classic Southern Dishes Your Grandmother Used to Make

 Most Southerners boil water in a pot and let tea bags steep for a while, making a pretty strong solution.
 It's then mixed with pure sugar cane sugar (lots) or simple syrup and water.
 The drink is then poured over ice, but it's best to cool it first to avoid diluting the taste.

 Sweet tea can be an addicting beverage, counteracting the steamy heat of the summer.
-If you are looking for some that tastes authentic, it’s pretty well known that McDonald’s has actually perfected the blend.
+If you are looking for sweet tea that tastes authentic, it's pretty well known that McDonald's has perfected the blend.

 This dish is served every New Year's Day, said to bring luck to whoever eats the flavorful mixture of pork, black-eyed peas, and rice.
 Add a few greens and "golden" cornbread to accompany it, and as the tradition goes, your year will be full of money!

 We like this Hoppin' John recipe from The Seasoned Mom.